ghislainv/forestatrisk-tropics/README.md

 ## Website accompanying the article

-A website at <https://forestatrisk.cirad.fr> is accompanying the above article.
-The website includes the following ressources:
+A website at <https://forestatrisk.cirad.fr> is accompanying the article cited above.
+The website includes the following resources:

 ### Interactive map

-Interactive maps from this study (forest cover change, deforestation risk, and projected forest cover in 2050 and 2100) have been made
+We release interactive pantropical maps of the past forest cover change (2000–2010–2020), of the risk of deforestation (2020), and of the projected forest cover in 2050 and 2100:
-available:

 -   [Map of the tropics](https://forestatrisk.cirad.fr/maps.html)